-After the initial shock and grief from losing someone you love, you may find yourself asking “What now?”.
+After the initial shock and grief from losing someone you love, you may find yourself asking, “What now?”.
 It’s common to feel like your whole world has been turned upside down when you experience the loss of a loved one.
-This can be especially challenging during the holiday season.
+This can be incredibly challenging during the holiday season.
 However, there are many ways to honor your loved one’s memory during this time of year and throughout the rest of your life.
 Here are 10 ways that you can honor the memory of your loved one this holiday season:

 Attend the funeral and honor your loved one’s memory